 Approximately 225,000 American Jews served in World War I. They served as Marines, soldiers and sailors.
 They served in all aspects of the military: infantry, artillery, cavalry, engineering, signal, aviation, ordnance, quartermaster branches and more.
+Four received the Medal of Honor.
 Some were heroes, some did their part, some never made it home.
 As we observe the centennial, this continuing series will profile Jewish individuals who served.

 - Over There: Hyman Silverman - On October 27, 1918, German fire ignited an ammunition dump near Verdun.
 While exploding shells were seriously wounding his comrades, Private Hyman Silverman jumped into action.
 He began removing the ammunition even as more exploded around him.
 Silverman was hit multiple times by grenade explosions.